Borg vs McEnroe: Synopsis

 In the quarter-final, McEnroe faces his own doubles partner Peter Fleming.
 The day of the match, he snubs Fleming, who accuses him of stealing his ankle brace.
 McEnroe wins and tries to reconcile, but Fleming warns John that he is not well liked and will only be remembered for his temper, not his skill.
 McEnroe's father arrives in London to watch him play.

-Borg wins his semi-final match, but still struggles to cope with the pressure.
+Borg wins his semi-final match but still struggles to cope with the pressure.
 A year earlier, he agrees to recreate a home movie for a television interview — playing tennis outside his childhood home in Stockholm — but becomes agitated when he is unable to relive the exact experience, and leaves.
-At Wimbledon, Borg is comforted by Bergelin, and reaffirms his commitment to win.
+At Wimbledon, Borg is comforted by Bergelin and reaffirms his commitment to win.

 McEnroe's reputation and confrontational attitude lead him to be booed by the crowd throughout his semi-final match.
-He wins, but storms out of a contentious post-game press conference, and later completes his handmade bracket: Borg faces McEnroe in the Wimbledon final.
+He wins but storms out of a contentious post-game press conference and later completes his handmade bracket: Borg faces McEnroe in the Wimbledon final.

 The final match begins, with public confidence high for Borg's anticipated fifth title, while McEnroe is booed again.
 McEnroe unexpectedly dominates the first set, but Borg wins the second.
 McEnroe chooses not to overreact to debatable calls, and receives brief words of encouragement from Borg, who wins the third set.
 The fourth set results in an unprecedented and punishing tie break, won by McEnroe.
-Despite facing seven match points, Borg rallies to win the fifth set and the title, while McEnroe's sportsmanship receives a standing ovation.
+Despite holding seven match points in the fourth set, five of which came in the tie-break, Borg goes on to win the fifth set and the title, while McEnroe's sportsmanship receives a standing ovation.

 At the airport, Borg and McEnroe part on friendly terms.
 An epilogue reveals that John defeated Björn at the following Wimbledon championship, with Borg retiring that year at the age of 25, but they later became close friends — "Former rivals, best enemies".